 ↑ Return to Top of Page (Table of Contents)

-The Utah Landlord Tenant Act requires the landlord to maintain the property in a safe and habitable condition [UT 57-22-4]:
+The Utah Landlord Tenant Act Utah Code § 57-22-4 requires the landlord to maintain the property in a safe and habitable condition:

-Utah landlord tenant law also requires the tenant to keep the property in a clean and safe condition [UT 57-22-5]:
+Utah landlord tenant law Utah Code § 57-22-5 also requires the tenant to keep the property in a clean and safe condition:

-If the landlord fails to maintain the property, the tenant can give the landlord a written "notice of deficient condition" with the following details [UT 57-22-6.(2)(b)]:
+If the landlord fails to maintain the property, the tenant can give the landlord a written "notice of deficient condition".
+Utah Code § 57-22-6.(2)(b)

 *This deadline is three days if the landlord violates Utah landlord tenant law for property maintenance (see Landlord Duties and Responsibilities above) OR it is 10 days if the landlord violates the rental agreement for property maintenance.
-[UT 57-22-6.(2)(a)].
-If there is a dangerous condition, the deadline shall be 24 hours.
-[UT 57-22-6.(3)(c)]
+Utah Code § 57-22-6.(2)(a)

 If the landlord fails to fix the problem within the deadline, the tenant has TWO choices: